 Support Financial Literacy for Students

 Financial health can determine many aspects of life – from a living arrangement to a job, it is crucial for students to understand how to properly save and plan their finances to fund their next steps in life.
 Bank of America taught summit participants how to teach students about the importance of financial responsibility and how to manage their savings property.
-Employment is the model’s short term goal – our long term goal is self sufficiency, where healthy finances and responsible spending are paramount.
 Bank of America’s session on teaching students financial literacy gave helpful tools to set students up for success in the long term.

 The Social Return on Investment in Foodservice Training

 The business world talks about Return on Investment (ROI) all the time – how much do you get out of the money you spend.
 Nonprofits think of ROI in a similar way but with a social focus – is our work making a difference in society?
 Some examples are lower incarceration rates, decreasing homeless populations, or increasing public access to healthcare services.
 In our network’s case, are foodservice training programs reducing the unemployment rate in the local community?
 Social Return on Investment, or SROI, is a major topic for nonprofit fundraisers.
 Representatives from DC Central Kitchens, Paul’s Place, and FareStart make the case on how their programs use their outcomes data to show the effectiveness of their programs.

 Taking It to the Next Level – Advanced Training Programs

 Catalyst Kitchens training programs are focused on getting students into the first job after long gaps of employment, jobs that have pathways to higher paying positions.
 The next job is not guaranteed so ourWe challenge ourselves to take the next step in advanced training models to focus on the population post-program as most workplaces suffer in their training abilities and do not have the capacity to train workers into new, higher paying roles.